 Participants focus on team-building and communication skills through the use of group initiatives and low ropes elements.
 Campers also learn spotting and safety techniques as they move through our ropes course.
 Age limit 12 and up or 11 and up with Level 1 experience.

-Campers will spend the majority of their time on low & high elements including the Burma Bridge and the Zip Line.
-Groups will learn advance problem solving and leadership skills.
+Campers will spend the majority of their time on a possible 9 different low elements and 9 different high elements between 7 different structures, including our Zip Line!
+Throughout the class groups will learn advance problem solving and leadership skills to accomplish each element.

 Archery Novice Minimum age 8.

 No previous archery experience necessary!
 Campers learn the parts of the bow and arrow, archery safety, and practice to develop shooting skills.